What is ketamine?

 The treatment is performed at the Centre for Interventional Psychiatry by a team of highly qualified and experienced anaesthetists.
 A specialist nurse in anaesthetics or a doctor are present throughout the procedure.
 A psychiatrist or psychiatric nurse is also constantly available.
 The patient is installed in a comfortable dimly-lit room and can listen to soft music.
 External stimuli have to be reduced to a minimum during the time the infusion is done.

 Once the infusion starts, vital parameters such as blood pressure, oxygen saturation and the electrocardiogram are constantly monitored.
 Each infusion lasts approximately 45 minutes and continues to be monitored for at least 30 minutes afterwards.

-Most patients describe the experience as a “surprise”.
-Immediately after the infusion, some patients will briefly experience great well-being while others may feel somewhat confused.
-This clears up rapidly.
+Most patients describe the experience as astonishing.
+Immediately after the infusion, some patients will experience great well-being while others may feel slightly confused for a short time.
 Expert medical care is constantly available and will intervene should it be necessary.

 Before each infusion, it is imperative that the patient has an empty stomach from six hours before for solid food and three hours for liquids.
 Consumption of alcohol or other illegal substances is obviously not permissible.

 After each infusion, the patient must be accompanied back home and must not drive for 48 hours.